 Fault in Pedestrian Accident Cases

-Most cases of pedestrian-versus-auto collision are the result of something the driver of the auto did.
+Most cases of pedestrian-versus-auto collisions are the result of something the driver of the auto did.
 However, it is not unusual for a pedestrian to be partly to blame in such accidents, leading to the phenomenon of comparative negligence.
 This occurs when two at-fault parties share the blame at a disproportionate rate.
 It can also be the case that the city can be held responsible in part or in totality for a pedestrian accident if a dangerous condition causes the accident.
 In order for that to happen, it must be shown that the city was in charge of maintenance or upkeep for the street where the accident occurred, knew about the condition, and did not take proper and timely steps to correct it.

 Injured?
 We’re Here for You